 Dubai's troubled theme park operator to go private

-The owner of Dubai’s struggling theme park operator is planning to sell itself to its majority shareholder
+A Dubai government-backed holding company has made a formal bid to buy out the city’s struggling theme park operator

-DUBAI, United Arab Emirates -- The owner of Dubai’s struggling theme park operator is planning to sell itself to its majority shareholder, the company said in documents filed Sunday with the Dubai Financial Market, capping years of plummeting income and stocks.
+DUBAI, United Arab Emirates -- A Dubai government-backed holding company made a formal bid on Sunday to buy out the city's struggling theme park operator, the company said in documents filed with the Dubai Financial Market, capping years of plummeting income and stocks.

+Meraas Holding, the majority shareholder of DXB Entertainments, made a cash offer to acquire the debt-burdened company, which owns Dubai Parks & Resorts, offering to convert some $1.6 billion in debt, including a $403 million bond, into equity and buy out other shareholders at $0.02 for each share, below the $0.03 closing price on Sunday.

-Meraas Holding has made a cash offer to buy out the debt-burdened DXB Entertainments, which owns Dubai Parks & Resorts.
-The company’s pain started well before the coronavirus pandemic wiped out Dubai’s tourism and entertainment industries, pushing back the much-anticipated World Expo 2020, which the city hoped would draw some 25 million visitors to its new theme parks.
+The firm's pain started well before the coronavirus pandemic wiped out Dubai’s tourism and entertainment industries, pushing back the much-anticipated World Expo 2020, which the city hoped would draw some 25 million visitors to its new theme parks.

 With property prices far below peaks reached in 2014, DXB Entertainments hasn’t posted a profit in years and its plans for vast new amusement parks repeatedly have been scrapped.
 A massive park that opened near the Expo 2020 site reported a loss of $57 million last year and canceled an expansion.
 Last year, $454 million plans to open a Six Flags theme park were dashed when funds dried up.